CommunitySolidServer/CommunitySolidServer/config/app/README.md

 * *initialize-root*: Makes sure the root container has the necessary resources to function properly.
                      This is only relevant if setup is disabled but root container access is still required.
 * *initialize-prefilled-root*: Similar to `initialize-root` but adds some introductory resources to the root container.

+## Main

+This is the entry point to the main server setup.

+* *default*: The main application.
+This should only be changed/replaced if you want to start from a different kind of class.

 ## Setup